dyxstat/ViralCC/README.md

-# Instruction to prepare raw data
+# Instruction to process raw data
 Follow the instructions in this section to process the raw shotgun and Hi-C data and generate the input for `ViralCC`:

 ### Clean raw shotgun and Hi-C reads